super-runner/ansible_playbooks/README.md

 # ansible_playbooks
-This is my ansible learning project
+This repo is only for my learning purpose, and it may include some issues or unused definations, like variables.